Working

 How do consultation sessions work?

-Consultation sessions are designed for licensed clinicians or organizations seeking targeted support around ketamine-assisted therapy.
-You bring specific questions, cases, or program-level challenges, and we work collaboratively to clarify options and develop concrete next steps.
-Consultation may focus on KAP program design, preparation and integration structures, collaboration with medical providers, ethical considerations, or complex clinical presentations.
-Sessions are flexible in frequency and scheduled based on your needs.
+Consultation sessions provide focused, collaborative support for clinicians and organizations.
+You bring specific questions, cases, or clinical challenges, and we work together to clarify perspectives, options, and next steps.
+Conversations often center on case conceptualization, relational dynamics, ethical questions, and navigating complex client presentations.
+Sessions are flexible and scheduled based on your needs.

 Can I consult with you even if I don't currently offer KAP?